uppedtrout/Better-config/README.md

 although a Circle is a boundary which none can cross, thou wilt find thyself unprepared to meet the incredible sights that will greet thee outside.
 Remember also the sacrifices to the Watcher.
-They must be regular, for the Watcher is of a different Race and cares not for thy life, save that he obey thy commands when theDownloaded from www.holybooks.com sacrifices have been met.
+They must be regular, for the Watcher is of a different Race and cares not for thy life, save that he obey thy commands when the sacrifices have been met.
 And forgetting the Elder Sign will surely cause thee much grief.
 And I have seen a Race of Man that worships a Giant Cow.
 And they come from